PDrifting/CBookDraft/book.markdown

 int           foo   (int a, float b)
 ```

 The C Standard Library provides numerous Functions that you can call.
 These often require using the correct _#include_ statement before they can be used.
-We will discuss this in detail when going over the preprocessor and the side-effects associated with including and creating headers in your code.
+We will discuss this in detail when going over the preprocessor and the side effects associated with including and creating headers in your code.

 There is one Function that must be present in all programs called main.
 This is your entry point to your program.
 When you execute programs this will be where the main portion of the controlling code exists.
 It is required to be present.
 Your main Function should always return an int type.
 It can optionally have no arguments or a pair of arguments to accept information being passed to it from the command line.

 The Return Type from main is used by the Operating System to determine how the program terminated.
 You are expected to return 0 if the execution exit was normal, or a non-zero based value to report abnormal termination.
 You will see many tutorials and examples that exclude the return value from main.
 This was common many decades ago, but modern Operating Systems, especially Linux, expect the return result.
 Some compilers will default to a return 0 if the statement is omitted.
 For clarity in your code, you should ensure the return statement exists.

-Functions can also be invoked from almost anywhere in your source code for your program.
+Functions can also be invoked from almost anywhere in the source code for your program.
 Once a Function is created you can use it over and over.
 Functions are extremely useful and practical.
 They are required to keep moderate to large code bases tidy.

 Many tutorials written for C, still declare Function main as Return Type void.
 Any Function with a Return Type declared as void cannot return any value once a Function has completed executing its statements.
 This is not to slight the old-school manuals of my youth, but they promote models of coding in C that are largely outdated.
 Beyond this, there are features of more modern languages that C does not support.
 Function Overloading, is one of them, so all Function names must be unique.

 **Function Overloading** - The ability to create multiple Functions with the same name declaration and different arguments.
 In modern programming, this is a major drawback that C has not added the ability to use this feature of coding.
 This drives many C programmers to write C in C++.
 This has a host of other drawbacks.
 Despite missing this syntax feature, you can still write robust and useful programs in a meaningful way with C.  A later standard has implemented Generics into C with Macros that can emulate Function Overloading.
 When discussing the preprocessor, we will cover this feature.

-**Argument Lists** - Functions in order to pass information to them use argument lists.
+**Argument Lists** - Functions use argument lists to deal with information you might need to pass or receive back from a function once it is done executing.
 They consist of a Data Type and name separated by a comma.
 This book does not use the modern form of supplying void when there are no arguments accepted.
 GCC does not warn if you make a function call with arguments to an empty argument listed function declare.
 You will see comments on the Undefined Behaviour this technically causes, however, at best you're going to get a warning.
 C compilers have a fuzzy area when it comes to empty argument lists.
 Since at best you will get a warning, this book excludes the promotion of using void argument lists.
 The only other alternative is to use Function Prototypes.

 **Function Prototypes** - Generally these create code clutter, but they can be meaningful in context and are required when declaring Function Pointers in a modified syntax.
 The book will detail when using Function Prototypes is generally a good idea.
 Since all C Compilers are known to be single-pass, your functions must be declared before use.
 If a Function is declared elsewhere, externally, or compiled/linked from another foreign piece of code, you must use a Function Prototype to announce that the compiler should be aware to look for it.
 Otherwise, you are encouraged to reorder your main Function to the end of your code and order all other functions in a precalling fashion.
 This is another heavily debated topic amongst purists.
 As mentioned this book focuses on keeping code clean, easy to read, hardware-friendly, and mostly modern.
 Some old-school syntax is still encouraged regardless of side effects.

 **SINGLE-ENTRANCE/SINGLE-EXIT** - As mentioned earlier in Pointers, there is an issue with Function Pointers creating a potential for unpredictable code.
-In order to simplify the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
+To simplify the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
 Placing more than one return statement inside a Function has the potential to confuse the compiler and prevent it from creating clean bytecode.
 Make sure you do what you can to assist the compiler to create predictable and clean bytecode by ensuring simple program flow.
 Many programmers will argue this does not matter, but it does.
 You might also hear arguments that languages like GO promote the idea of multiple exits from a Function.
 Please remember, that not all compilers treat all forms of code the same.
 What works well in one language, is unlikely to be performant in others.
 C compilers are complex, they do not do well with complicated code.
-They make mistakes, and often their own internal prediction algorithms to optimise code will give up when you fail to keep the flow of your code simple.
+They make mistakes, and often their internal prediction algorithms to optimise code will give up when you fail to keep the flow of your code simple.
 See the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle).
 When in doubt check your code with [Godbolt](https://godbolt.org).

 **NOTE** - No process is going to save you from mistakes you're going to make in your code based on standards, compiler warnings, or style guides.
 Based on the discussions around Functions, you are encouraged to understand that C can be an over forgiving language and pretty much take whatever you throw at it.
 Understanding what the code is doing in C is far more important than anything you can do to generate useless warnings for mistakes you should be aware of in your code.